sshniro/zap-docs/source/includes/welcome.md

 <a name="about_data"></a>About the Results
 --------------

-The results can be obtained via mutiple formats.
+The results can be obtained via multiple formats.

 - HTML
 - XML